Table of contents

-Resources were being pulled in many directions at once, and without visibility into where funding was going, discerning margins and determining return on investment was difficult.
+The organization was pulling resources in many directions at once, and without visibility into where funding was going, it was difficult to discern margins and determine return on investment.
 The company had lost the ability to take on the innovative products it was known for quickly enough to keep its edge in the marketplace.

-To address these challenges, the company created an Innovation Development System (IDS) department to concentrate solely on product ideation and development, and deployed a PPM solution to manage data, process, and resources.
+To address these resource management challenges, the company created a department to concentrate solely on product ideation and development and deployed a project portfolio management solution to manage data, process, and resources.
 The PPM tool quickly became a valuable diagnostic solution to identify risks, costs, conflicts, and resource issues.

-By leveraging skills from under-utilized resources, the company can now develop products faster and at reduced cost.
-The PPM system shows the company where the gaps and problems are in simple-to-read reports for ongoing analysis of scope, schedule, and budget estimates.
+By tapping into skills from under-utilized resources, the company can now develop products faster and at a reduced cost.
+The PPM software shows the company where the gaps and problems are in simple-to-read reports for ongoing analysis of scope, schedule, and budget estimates.

-The technology has enabled the company to get back its competitive edge as it manages the next generation of product development.
-Among the key benefits are that the right products are developed by the right people on budget and on time.
+Using the technology, the company was able to reclaim its competitive edge as it manages the next generation of product development.
+Among the key benefits of addressing these resource management issues are that the company is developing the right products by the right people on budget and on time.

 IT had multiple project lists maintained separately by various business units, with no governance in how to select or create projects or tracking of project costs or resource requirements.
 This made regulatory compliance virtually impossible.

 Managers and IT resources had no way to identify which projects were the most valuable for the company.
-IT staff was being expensed on software projects that depreciated over multiple years, there was a mismatch of project costs, and auditors were concerned about improper annual expenses.
+This created associated resource management issues; since IT staff was being expensed on software projects that depreciated over multiple years, there was a mismatch of project costs, and auditors were concerned about improper annual expenses.

 Furthermore, each workgroup within the company had a different set of “run the business activities,” creating more than 100 different activity types.
 There was no way to determine how IT personnel were actually spending their time.

-The company deployed a work and resource management solution to address its multiple challenges and support business growth.
-The solution provides simple workflow and project structure that was missing, and the company can now define project tiers to establish priorities.
+The organization deployed a resource management solution to address its multiple challenges and support business growth.
+The solution provides a simple workflow and project structure that was missing, and the company can now define project tiers to establish priorities.